-- 14.1 Data principals can request the following from the data fiduciaries: - (a) Confirmation and access: - (i) The data principal can obtain from the data fiduciary the following information: - A. a confirmation as to whether it has processed any personal data of the data principal; - B. the personal data that has been processed or a summary of the same; - C. summary of processing activities carried out on such personal data; and - D. any information provided under the notice issued in accordance with Clause 10 of this Policy in relation to such processing. - (ii) The data fiduciary will provide the information under sub-clause (i) above in a clear and concise manner that is comprehensible to a reasonable person. - (iii) The data principal shall also have the right to access in one place the identities of all the data fiduciaries with whom her/his personal data has been shared by any data fiduciary together with the categories of personal data that has been shared. - (b) Correction and erasure: - (i) The data principal can, having regard to the purposes for which her/his personal data is processed, rectify any inaccurate or misleading personal data, complete any incomplete personal data and update any out-of-date personal data. - (ii) The data principal can request that their personal data be erased in certain circumstances: - A. If the storage of the personal data violates any of the data protection principles or if the personal data is no longer necessary for the purpose for which it was processed. - B. Data principals can also delete the uploaded personal data stored in their health lockers.
+14.1.
+Data principals can request the following from the data fiduciaries:

+- a) Confirmation and access: - i.
+The data principal can obtain from the data fiduciary the following information: - A. a confirmation as to whether it has processed any personal data of the data principal; - B. the personal data that has been processed or a summary of the same; - C. summary of processing activities carried out on such personal data; and - D. any information provided under the notice issued in accordance with Clause 10 of this Policy in relation to such processing. - ii.
+The data fiduciary will provide the information under sub-clause (i) above in a clear and concise manner that is comprehensible to a reasonable person. - iii.
+The data principal shall also have the right to access in one place the identities of all the data fiduciaries with whom her/his personal data has been shared by any data fiduciary together with the categories of personal data that has been shared. - b) Restrict or object to disclosure: Subject to applicable law, the data principal can restrict or object to the disclosure of his/her personal data by the data fiduciary. - c) Data portability: As may be applicable, the data principal can request from the data fiduciary, a copy of the following in a structured, commonly used and machine-readable format, to the extent technically feasible or where compliance with such request would not reveal a trade secret: - i. the personal data provided to the data fiduciary; or - ii. the personal data which has been generated in the course of provision of services by the data fiduciary.